DataDog/documentation/content/en/security_platform/application_security/how-appsec-works.md

 Datadog ASM supports functions deployed on AWS Lambda.
 Detection is done by using the [Lambda extension][6].

 Full threat monitoring capabilities are available for Lambda functions.
-You can detect attackers targeting your functions, trace their attack flow with deep network and code-level insights, and remediate the threat.
+You can detect attackers targeting your functions, trace their attack path with deep code-level insights, and then remediate the threat.

 ## Performance